 Use these pretty egg cup flowers to decorate a spring table.
 They don't require water, they'll never wilt, and they're perfect for Easter.

-This colorful collage activity is a great way to practice using different materials to create texture and learn the colors of the rainbow.
+This rainbow collage activity is a great way to practice using different materials to create texture.
+The completed craft is sure to brighten up any space.

 With spring in the air, it's time to get outside and dig!
 Once seeds go into the ground, invite your kids to mark the spot in style.